grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git pull
 ```

-Now, the 'git status' may tell us we can't just do a fast
+Now, `git status` may tell us we can't just do a fast foreward.
+In
-foreward.
-In that case, create a new local branch to track the
+that case, create a new local branch tracking the remote branch.
+That
-remote branch and do a git merge (see IX).
+way you have two places to morph before doing a `git merge`.

 The command